schamane/telestrekoza-html5/README.md

 ## What else is there?

-jQuery, Google Analytics, Modernizr, QUnit, Chrome Frame, Yahoo Media Player, etc.
+jQuery, Google Analytics, Google Web Fonts, Modernizr, QUnit, Chrome Frame, Yahoo Media Player, etc.

 ## Configuration options

-Configuratble options for this theme are under the *Settings* tab in the Wordpress Administration area.
+Configurable options for this theme are under the *Settings* tab in the Wordpress Administration area.

+* _Disable default style_ If you want to start from scratch.
 * _Font style_ Options from Nathan Ford's [Revised Font Stacks](http://www.awayback.com/revised-font-stack/)
+* _Google Web Font for header text_ and _Google Web Font for paragraph text_
 * _Google Analytics tracker ID_ Automatic Google Analytics integration.
+* _Yahoo Media Player_ for streaming posted media.
+* _Facebook profile ID_ for Open Graph integration.

 Providing any of these will create a link on your blog's sidebar: